Concentration (game show): Main game

-This version featured a computer-generated game board with contestants viewing on a large-screen TV placed off stage.
-The number of squares on the board was reduced from 30 in the previous versions to 25.
+This version featured a computer-generated game board with contestants viewing it on an off-screen rear-projection screen.
+The number of squares on the board was reduced from a 6×5 30-square layout to a 25-square layout in a 5×5 pattern.

-Each game used one to three Wild Cards.
-Choosing two Wilds in one turn credits the contestant a $500 bonus, and if the third was chosen in the same turn the bonus doubled to $1,000.
+Each game used up to three Wild Cards.
+Choosing two Wilds in one turn credits the contestant a $500 bonus, and if the third was chosen in the same turn, an additional $500 was credited.
 During a Twins Week on November 13, 1989, a second cash bonus was added to the board with the introduction of the "Cash Pot", a progressive jackpot that started at $500 and increased by $100 each game it was not won.
 As with any other prize on the puzzle board, cash bonuses could only be won if the contestant solved the rebus.
-When a Wild Card match was made, the natural match was also shown, resulting in three puzzle parts being revealed (or more if multiple Wilds were found in one turn).
+When a Wild card match was made, the natural match was also shown, resulting in three puzzle parts being revealed (or more if multiple Wild cards were found in one turn).
 The contestant who correctly solved the puzzle won the game and kept whatever prizes he/she matched to that point.

 In the earliest episodes there were no "Take 1 Gift" cards on the board.
 On November 4, 1987, two green "TAKE!" squares were added; upon matching these, a contestant received a card that could be used to steal one prize from the opponent's column.
-On February 2, 1988, two red "TAKE!" squares were put into play.
+On February 2, 1988, two red "TAKE!" squares were put into play (originally lavender, but after viewer complaints, it was changed to red).
 In order to claim a "TAKE!" card, a contestant now had to match two squares of the same color.
 Unlike in previous versions of Concentration, a contestant did not have to use a card immediately after claiming it, but could wait and steal a desired prize after making a match at any later time during the round.
 However, unused cards did not carry over from round to round.
 The "Forfeit 1 Gift" cards from the previous versions were never used in the "Classic" version, having been eliminated for good during the previous syndicated series.

 In the event time ran short during a game, any remaining prizes, Wild Cards and unclaimed/unused "TAKE!" cards were taken out of play and the puzzle was revealed one square at a time, in numerical order.
 The first contestant to buzz-in with a correct solution won the game.
 If incorrect, the contestant was locked out and the rest of the puzzle was revealed for the opponent to receive a free guess.
 If both contestants were incorrect and/or offered no guess, either of them could buzz in after Trebek began describing the puzzle, giving clues to the solution of the puzzle until one contestant guessed correctly.